34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 While your target market may be unique to your vertical, there are many site improvements that any customer will appreciate.

 • Responsive shopping experience.
 Shopping happens wherever people are, whether on their laptop at home or out and about with their mobile device.
 If your site isn’t optimized for the mobile experience, you are losing out on sales.
+Provide easy navigation and ease of use to keep potential customers from bouncing to a competitor’s page.

 • Quick loading pages.
-Humans are impatient creatures.
+Humans are generally impatient creatures.
 If a page doesn’t load fast enough, we’ll just go elsewhere.
 In fact, conversion rates drop 4.42% each second in the first five seconds of loading.
 So, the faster your site loads, the better your conversion rate will be.

 • A significant influx of traffic.
 You can’t expect conversions if you don’t have enough traffic to convert.
-Through a great SEO strategy and a strong social media presence, you can start to drive all that amazing traffic to your store.
+Through a great SEO strategy and a strong social media presence, you can start to drive all that valuable traffic to your store.

 • Powerful integrations.
-A store on its own can go a long way but integrations can bring it over the line with additional functionality that makes the customer experience better and the store owner’s experience easier.
+A store on its own can go a long way, but integrations can bring it over the line with additional functionality that makes the customer experience better and the store owner’s experience easier.
 Shopify apps can help you manage your email marketing, implement customer loyalty programs, utilize social proof, help with customer support, and so much more.

-Why do Shopify stores fail?
+Why do some Shopify stores fail?

 Just as there are many reasons why a store may succeed, there are loads of reasons why they may fail.
 Some of these reasons are the flip side of what makes a store great.